emedgene/CoNVaDING_reload/README.md

 # CoNVaDING_reload

 This is a fork of the original project CoNVaDING
-This project is the official one and I make no claims to be a replacement of it.
+That project is the official one and I make no claims to be a replacement of it.

 If you want to follow the official project please go to: